-Chad A. Johnson, J.D., age 42, has served as a member of the Board since March 2018.
-Mr. Johnson is currently General Counsel at Stine Seed Company.
+Chad A. Johnson, J.D., age 44, has served as a member of the Board since March 2018.
+Mr. Johnson is currently Senior Counsel at BASF.
+From May 2017 to October 2022, Mr. Johnson served as General Counsel at Stine Seed Company.
 From May 2015 to April 2017, Mr. Johnson was the Assistant Corporate Secretary and Senior Corporate Counsel for Renewable Energy Group, Inc., a supplier of advanced biofuels in North America.
 In addition to his role as a corporate officer, Mr. Johnson was a senior in-house attorney for the company.
 From 2007 to April 2015, he spent eight years in roles of increasing responsibility at DuPont Pioneer, a subsidiary of DuPont and a global leading seed and agriculture biotechnology company.
 Mr. Johnson is admitted to practice law in the State of Iowa and before the United States Patent and Trademark Office.
 Mr. Johnson graduated from Iowa State University with a Master of Science in Crop Production and Physiology and received his J.D. from Drake University Law School.